-The other benefit of having a wide scope of practice is that there are many settings you can work in, and many people change settings through their careers when they’re ready for a change of pace.
+The other benefit of having a wide scope of practice is that there are many settings in which you can work—and many OTs do wind up switching settings during their careers when they’re ready for a change of pace.
 For example, it is common to work in more demanding settings, such as SNFs and acute care, right out of school.
-However, once their debt is paid off, some therapists find themselves transitioning to pediatrics, outpatient, or mental health.
+However, once their debt is paid off, some therapists find themselves transitioning to pediatrics, outpatient, or mental health settings.

 As I noted, OT is very fulfilling.
-You are working with patients when they are at their most vulnerable, and you are teaching many of them skills so they can participate in a life they feel is worth living.
+You are working with patients when they are at their most vulnerable, and you are teaching many of them skills so they can participate in lives they feel are worth living.
 That is priceless, and many OTs form long-lasting relationships with patients and their families.

 I always think it is worth noting that OT is a popular second career.
-Many seasoned professionals are attracted to the meaningful nature of the work we do.
+Many seasoned professionals are attracted to the meaningful nature of occupational therapy work.

-Occupational therapists also enjoy a decent amount of flexibility in their work.
-Many jobs require you to be full-time or quit altogether, but OTs are often allowed to go part-time or PRN when they need more flexibility in their jobs.
+Occupational therapists also enjoy a decent amount of flexibility in their jobs.
+Many professions require you to work full-time or you’ll have a very difficult time finding work.
+However, OTs are often allowed to go part-time or PRN (working as-needed shifts) when they need more flexibility in their schedules.
 Keep in mind that this might impact pay and benefits, though!

 Potential cons of being an OT

 If you’re wondering how stressful it is to be an OT, it really depends.
-There are certain settings where OTs are required to be very efficient with their time (some might argue that taking pee breaks is a challenge in these environments!), which can lead to higher-than-average job stress.
+There are certain settings where OTs are required to be very efficient with their time, which can lead to higher-than-average job stress.
 However, there are other environments where you can set your own schedule, which often helps with stress management.

 Increasing productivity demands

-Keep in mind that occupational therapists have increasing amounts of documentations and frustrations with reimbursements, like almost all of our fellow health care practitioners.
-Yet, we’re still expected to see the same amount of patients per day with these additional non-billable tasks piling up.
+Keep in mind that occupational therapists have increasing amounts of documentation and frustrations with reimbursements, like almost all healthcare practitioners.
+Yet, there’s still an expectation that you’ll see the same number of patients per day—and those additional tasks can start piling up.
 This has led many OTs to work long hours, decreasing their overall pay.
 For this reason, some OTs are starting to create specialized cash-based OT practices.
 These practices can be challenging to operate, though, as patients will need to be convinced that you’ll deliver adequate value compared to insurance-based practices.

 Physical and emotional demands

 Occupational therapy can be a heartwarming job, but it is often very physically and emotionally demanding.
 For this reason, many OTs experience burnout at some point in their careers.
-However, OT is such a diverse profession that it is relatively easy to switch settings or work in non-clinical OT jobs like utilization review.
+However, OT is such a diverse profession that it is relatively easy to switch settings or work in non-clinical OT jobs.